EricWardner/radius-circle-map-tool/README.md

    - Switch between miles (mi) and kilometers (km)
    - Click the red ✕ to remove a circle

-5. **View intersections**:
-   - When circles overlap, red dots mark intersection points
-   - Click the dots to see exact coordinates
-   - Map auto-zooms to show all circles and intersections

 ## Building for Production

 To create a production build: